somewhatlurker/diva_fontmap_tools/guides/HOWTO_MOD_TEXT_FONTS.md

    See `generating_fonts.md` for info.
    Use `charlist_m39s.txt` as the charlist for games that aren't AFT.
 3. Generate a regular font
-   **For AFT:** If you patch the game to have separate fontmaps (patch not yet released), you can generate an entirely different font.
+   **For AFT:** If you patch the game to have separate fontmaps, you can generate an entirely different font.
    Without a patch, you should only use the same font as used for the bold one (but the non-bold version), and copy the sizing info from the generated bold font as explained in `generating_fonts.md`.
    (using two different fixed width fonts may also work well, but is untested)